ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 ## [From _The Cecil Whig._](https://chroniclingamerica.loc.gov/lccn/sn83016348/1860-06-23/ed-1/seq-1)

 #### 1860-06-23 &middot; Elkton, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Stick this in*.—As the following table of
-the number of pounds to the bushel, may be
-of interest to the fanner ami dealer, we publish
-it. and would advise them to cut it out, ami
 stick it up in Some prominent place for refer­
 ence :
 Of wheat, sixty pounds. v